 Note: Unlike the other models, ELMo produces contextualized word embeddings.
 This means that the model will process the sentence where a word occurs to produce a context-dependent representation.
 As a result, ELMo embeddings are better but also slower to compute.

 Sentence Embeddings can be computed based on an input dataset with text data.

 If the recipe has been installed you can select and add it to the flow.

 Compute sentence embeddings: Parameters

 This recipe creates sentence embeddings for the texts of a given column.
 The sentence embeddings are obtained using pre-trained word embeddings and one of the following two aggregation methods: a simple average aggregation (by default) or a weighted aggregation (so-called SIF embeddings).

 How to use the recipe

-Using the recipe is very straightforward.
-After downloading the pre-trained word embeddings of your choice, just plug in your dataset and pre-trained vectors, select the column(s) containing your texts, an aggregation method and run the recipe!
+Select the downloaded pre-trained word embeddings, your dataset with the column(s) containing your texts, an aggregation method and run the recipe!

 Note: For SIF embeddings you can set advanced hyper-parameters such as the model’s smoothing parameter and the number of components to extract.

 Note: You can also use your own custom word embeddings.
 To do that, you will need to create a managed folder and put the embeddings in a text file where each line corresponds to a different word embedding in the following format: